bobbyhiddn/Tagger.md/README.md

 ## Overview

 The Markdown File Tagger is a Python script designed to automatically tag Markdown files based on their folder structure.
-It scans through a given folder tree and appends tags to the top of each Markdown file.
+It scans through a given folder tree and appends tags to the front matter of each Markdown file.
 These tags are generated from the names of the folders that contain the file.

 ## Features

 - **Automatic Tagging**: The script automatically generates tags based on folder names.
 - **Front Matter Support**: The script detects existing front matter sections and places the tags appropriately.
+If a file doesn't have front matter, the script will create it and add the tags.
 - **Idempotent**: Running the script multiple times on the same folder will not duplicate tags.
+- **Markdown Files Only**: The script will only process markdown files, which should prevent errors when running it on directories containing other types of files.
 - **Customizable**: Easy to adapt and extend for more specialized tagging needs.

 ## Requirements